Learning Difficulties: Everything For Dysgraphia (Handwriting)!

 by Dr David Cowell & Maria Chivers, 2008

-It is very important to recognise dysgraphia as soon as possible, before it impacts on a child’s self-esteem.
+It is essential to recognise dysgraphia as soon as possible before it impacts on a child’s self-esteem.
 Just as there is no single set of signs that characterises dyslexia, there is no one cause of dysgraphia.
 The earlier dysgraphia is diagnosed, the easier it is to ensure the student receives the correct support at home, school or in the workplace.
-Although there is no cure, the problems can be alleviated with the correct tuition.
+Although there is no cure, the problems can be alleviated with the proper tuition.

-These difficulties often result in great frustration bearing in mind that people with dysgraphia are usually at least average intelligence.
+These difficulties often result in considerable frustration bearing in mind that people with dysgraphia are usually at least average intelligence.

 Where does the word dysgraphia come from?

 ‘dyslexia and other learning difficulties – an essential guide’ – book

 My book: ‘Dyslexia and Other Learning Difficulties – A Parent’s Guide’ has been updated and re-released in January 2010.
 It contains extensive information on dyslexia, dyscalculia, dysgraphia and other specific learning difficulties (SpLDs).

 For a fuller description of ‘Dyslexia and Other Learning Difficulties – An Essential Guide‘ please click here.